-- 1. To qualify for competition, teams must: - a) Consist of two students from an invited college; - b) Have had the school liaison or program coordinator complete the registration form and submit the registration fee to the Ontario Paralegal Association; - c) Be currently enrolled in an undergraduate or graduate Paralegal program recognized by the Law Society of Upper Canada; - d) Provide photo identification confirming active enrollment at the time of registration on the first day of the competition; and - e) Check-in no later than thirty minutes prior to the beginning of the first mooting round of the day. - 2.
+- 1. To qualify for competition, teams must: - a) Consist of two students from an accredited Paralegal attending same college; - b) Complete the registration form and submit the registration fee to the Paralegal Cup; - c) Be currently enrolled in an undergraduate or graduate Paralegal program recognized by the Law Society of Upper Canada; - d) Provide photo identification confirming active enrollment at the time of registration on the first day of the competition; and - e) Check-in no later than thirty minutes prior to the beginning of the first mooting round of the day. - 2.
 The competition is not open to students who are currently enrolled in professional law school programs, university degree programs or the Bachelor of Applied Arts Paralegal Studies program. - 3.
 The moot competition and featured venue is open to the public. - 4.
 Food and beverages are provided exclusively to the competitors, coaches, judges and sponsors. - 5.
-Each registered participant will receive a ticket to attend the dinner banquet following the first day of mooting. - 6.
-Each institution with registered teams will receive at most two complimentary tickets for team coaches to attend the dinner banquet following the first day of mooting.
+Each registered participant receives a ticket to attend the dinner banquet following the first day of competition. - 6.
+Each institution with registered teams will receive at most two complimentary tickets for team coaches to attend the dinner banquet following the first day of competition. - 7.
+Team numbers are assigned randomly and teams are notified of their team numbers not less than one (1) week prior to the competition.